nobo/vip_validation/README.md

 For now, please load all files to be parsed in the 'xml' directory..this will change in later iterations.

-Ensure that you have Node.js and its package manager (NPM) installed and configured (nodejs.org) pre-step) brew install node, npm (on MacOSX)
+Ensure that you have Node.js and its package manager (NPM) installed and configured (nodejs.org)

+pre-step) brew install node, npm (on MacOSX) pre-step) npm install the following modules..
+-->  libxmljs (my xml parser of the month)
+-->  stay tuned here...likely more to come

 1) node app.js <file_path>  : where "file_path" is a location reachable via the the hosting server

 Please send any comments, questions, etc my way.

 Thanks!

 -nobo